lamesse/Smart-Calculator/README.md

 ## Fork Information

-This repo has been forked by Rui Reis and Antoine Messerli.
+This repo has been forked by Arnaud Desclouds, Rui Reis and Antoine Messerli.

+The specification was made by Rui Reis and Antoine Messerli. the implementation was made by Arnaud Desclouds and Antoine Messerli.